Kent Hovind: Federal criminal tax-related trial and convictions in 2006

 On July 11, 2006, Hovind was indicted on 58 counts in the District Court in Northern Florida in Pensacola.
-The first 12 counts were charges for willful failure to collect, account for, and pay over federal income taxes and FICA taxes in connection with the CSE operation, totaling $473,818 for the 12 fiscal quarters of 2001–2003.
-The next 45 counts were charges for knowingly structuring transactions by making multiple cash withdrawals totaling $430,500 in amounts just under the $10,000 which requires reporting (a technique known as "structuring"), for which his wife was also charged.
+The first 12 counts were charges for willful failure to collect, account for, and pay federal income taxes and FICA taxes in connection with the CSE operation, totaling $473,818 for the 12 fiscal quarters of 2001–2003.
+The next 45 counts were charges for knowingly structuring transactions by making multiple cash withdrawals totaling $430,500 in amounts just under the $10,000 threshold which requires reporting (a technique known as "structuring"), for which his wife was also charged.
 The last count was a charge of corruptly endeavoring to obstruct and impede the administration of the internal revenue laws by falsely listing the IRS as his only creditor when filing for bankruptcy, filing a false and frivolous lawsuit against the IRS in which he demanded damages for criminal trespass, making threats of harm to those investigating him and to those who might consider cooperating with the investigation, filing a false complaint against IRS agents investigating him, filing a false criminal complaint against IRS special agents (criminal investigators), and destroying records.
 Because of reports of weapons on the Hovind property, the indictment was originally sealed for fear of danger to the arresting agents.

 At arraignment, Hovind claimed incomprehension to the charges, telling the court: "I still don't understand what I'm being charged for and who is charging me."
 The presiding magistrate judge asked Hovind if he wrote and spoke English, to which Hovind responded, "To some degree."
-The judge replied that the government adequately explained the allegations and the defendant understands the charges "whether you want to admit it or not."
+The judge replied that the government adequately explained the allegations and the defendant understands the charges, "whether you want to admit it or not."
 Hovind stated that he did not recognize the government's right to try him on tax-fraud charges.
 At first he attempted to enter a plea of "subornation of false muster," but then entered a not guilty plea "under duress" when the judge offered to enter a plea for him.
 When asked about his home, Hovind called it a "church parish", and denied any residence except the "church of Jesus Christ", worldwide.
 Hovind's passport and guns were seized.
 Hovind protested, arguing that he needed his passport to continue his evangelism work, and that "thousands and thousands" were waiting to hear him preach in South Africa the following month.
 The court refused to reconsider, accepting the argument that "like-minded people" might secret Hovind away if he left the country.